How to Manage Pain Following Scaling and Root Planing

 Moderate pain - For moderate levels of pain, over the counter pain medications may offer the most relief.

 Severe pain - For anyone that has severe pain after scaling and root planning, over the counter and home remedies do not help.
 Prescription pain medication can help a person manage severe pain.

 Pain is the body's response when something is wrong.
 The pain from scaling and root planning should subside and go away over the course of a few days.
 If the pain continues or if it is more than you can bear, you need to contact your dental professional for more help.
+Always remember to follow post-op instructions when they are given.
 It is possible that there is a problem after the procedure that will not go away unless you do something about it.